appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 </div>

-1. Open the `ProductUtils` package created in [lesson 1](/packages/tutorial/query-module#create-query-module).
+1. Open an existing package or create a new one from the top-right corner of your workspace.

 2. Click the **+** icon in the top-left corner and select **JS Module**.
-With JS Modules you can create datasource queries and JS objects inside the module.

 3. Rename the module to _formatDate_.
-The Main JS object represents the code for the JS module.

 4. In the _Main_ JS Object, delete the auto-generated code and add the below code to it: